Stories of the Journey

 The Song of the Vineyard

-1 I will sing for the one I love
+1 I will sing for the one I lovea song about his vineyard:

 My loved one had a vineyard